 Device Manager is a useful tool that displays a graphical view of all the hardware that is connected to your PC.
 You can use it to configure, manage, and troubleshoot all of your hardware devices, including the camera.

-Follow the steps below to disable the camera using the Device Manager.
+Follow the steps below to disable the camera using the Device Manager on Windows 11.

 Step 1: Press the Windows key + X to open the Power User menu and select Device Manager from the list.